 A real splurge-worthy cab from a staple producer right off iconic Highway 29 in Oakville, this vintage is still only a baby and definitely needs time in the bottle to shed its baby fat.
-Loaded with red berry fruits, cacao nibs and earth, its powerfully grippy tannins require an hourlong decanting if you plan on popping the cork any time before 2022.
+Loaded with red berry fruits, cacao nibs and earth, its powerfully grippy tannins require an hourlong decanting if you plan on popping the cork any time soon.
 But just wait: Layers of red berry fruits, savory spices, fine-French cedar notes, earth and herbs will evolve, and a symphony of Napa brilliance will shine in the glass.

 Faust 2017 ($55)

 One of the most anticipated openings since The Prisoner Wine Co. took over Franciscan Estate, Faust Haus is a surreal and macabre refurbish of the 1878-built St. Clement house in St. Helena.
 Rumor has it there may be a speakeasy involved.
 As for the wine, this 2017 release offers everything there is to love about Napa cab, from warm, ripe blackberry pie and blueberry compote, folded into a graham cracker crust, with tremendous deep earth notes, brown spices and fine French oak all swirled around a silken, creamy, plush mouthfeel.